joscha/play-authenticate/samples/java/play-authenticate-usage/README.md

 ###WARNING

-In this version of sample model names was changed!
-If you are upgrading from older version of sample and using automatic Ebean's updates you **HAVE TO** backup your tables manually, as they are subject to destroy!
+If you are upgrading from older version of sample and using automatic Ebean's updates you **HAVE TO** backup your tables manually, as they are subject can be destroyed!

 ----------